nodejs/node/CPP_STYLE_GUIDE.md

 ## Ownership and Smart Pointers

-"Smart" pointers are classes that act like pointers, for example: by overloading the `*` and `->` operators.
+_Smart pointers_ are classes that act like pointers, such as by overloading the `*` and `->` operators.
 Some smart pointer types can be used to automate ownership bookkeeping, to ensure these responsibilities are met. `std::unique_ptr` is a smart pointer type introduced in C++11, which